England prepare for 'dog fight' in SA semi-final

 England have cruised in to the semi-final unbeaten, while South Africa lost to Sri Lanka and Australia.

-The winner will play either Australia or India in Sunday's final.
+The winner will play Australia in Sunday's final after their five-run win over India in Thursday's semi-final.

-"We had a hard game against them a couple of weeks ago where 500 runs were scored in the game," said fast bowler Sciver-Brunt, 37.
+"We had a game against them a couple of weeks ago where 500 runs were scored," said fast bowler Sciver-Brunt, 37.

 "That was a dog fight and it was only a practice.